ThbPS/artworks-api/README.md

 **Bonus**

 - Complete the integration tests to check that the Picasso and Monet works of art are returned by the API.
-- Use the artwork timestamp to save artwork in JSON format when the Art Institute of Chicago's search indexes were updated so as not to have errors limiting the number of calls to the API.
+- Use the artwork timestamp to save artwork when the Art Institute of Chicago's search indexes were updated so as not to have errors limiting the number of calls to the API.
+- Implement a one-hour cache solution.